abhinavk99/jikanpy/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-Jikanpy is a Python wrapper for [Jikan](https://github.com/jikan-me/jikan), providing bindings for all API functionality supporting 3.6+.
+Jikanpy is a Python wrapper for [Jikan](https://github.com/jikan-me/jikan), providing bindings for all API functionality, and supports Python 3.6+.
 Because it is intended to be pretty much identical, please consult [Jikan's documentation](https://jikan.docs.apiary.io/#) for thornier details on how it is meant to be used.
 Perhaps most importantly, Jikanpy does not make any attempts to rate